canro91/canro91.github.io/_posts/2022-12-18-LessonsFromExCoworkers.md

 Voilà!
 These are some of the lessons I learned from some of my post coworkers.
 What have you learned from your coworkers and bosses?
 I bet they have something to teach you.

-For more career lessons, check [things I wished I knew before becoming a software engineer]({% post_url 2022-12-12-ThingsToKnowBeforeBeingSoftwareEngineer %}) and [ten lessons learned after one year of remote work]({% post_url 2020-08-08-LessonsOnRemoteWork %}).
+For more career lessons, check [things I wished I knew before becoming a software engineer]({% post_url 2022-12-12-ThingsToKnowBeforeBeingSoftwareEngineer %}), [ten lessons learned after one year of remote work]({% post_url 2020-08-08-LessonsOnRemoteWork %}), and [things I learned after a failed project]({% post_url 2022-12-17-LessonsOnAFailedProject %}).

 _Happy coding!_